History of Norway: Oil Age

 Prospecting in the North Sea started in 1966 and in 1969 Phillips Petroleum found oil in the Ekofisk field—which proved to be among the ten largest fields in the world.
 Operations of the fields was split between foreign operators, the state-owned Statoil, the partially state-owned Norsk Hydro and Saga Petroleum.
 Ekofisk experienced a major blowout in 1977 and 123 people were killed when the Alexander Kielland accommodation rig capsized in 1980; these incidents led to a strengthening of petroleum safety regulations.
 The oil industry not only created jobs in production, but a large number of supply and technology companies were established.
 Stavanger became the center of this industry.
 High petroleum taxes and dividends from Statoil gave high income from the oil industry to the government.

 Norway established its exclusive economic zone in the 1970s, receiving an area of 2000000 km2.
 A series of border disputes followed; agreements were reached with Denmark and Iceland in the 1990s, but the border in the Barents Sea was not agreed upon until 2010.
 Between 1973 and 1981 the country was ruled by the Labor Party, who carried out a series of reforms such as new school system.
 Farmers received increased subsidies and from 1974 women were permitted to inherit farms.
 Abortion on demand was legalized in 1978.
 Loans guaranteed in future oil income allowed Norway to avoid a recession during the mid-1970s.
 But by 1977 high wages had made Norwegian industry uncompetitive and a soaring forced cut-backs in public and private spending.
 Fish farming became a new, profitable industry along the coast.

 An immigration surplus was established in the late 1960s, largely from Western Europe and the United States—from the 1970s increasingly expertise in oil.
 The period also saw an increased immigration of unskilled labor from developing countries, especially Pakistan, and Oslo became the center-point of immigration, although regulations from 1975 slowed this significantly.
 The Alta controversy started in the 1970s when Statkraft planned to dam the Alta River.
-The case united the environmental and Sami interest groups; although Alta Power Station was built, the issue shifted the political climate and made large-scale hydroelectricity project difficult to built.
+The case united the environmental and Sami interest groups; although Alta Power Station was built, the issue shifted the political climate and made large-scale hydroelectricity projects difficult to build.
 The Sami Parliament was established in 1989.